Alfresco/docs-alfresco/sap/5.0/config/index.md

 5. The most important report is `RSCMSTH0`.
 This will test the basic communication like `create`, `info`, `search`, `update` or even `delete` commands via HTTP against the repository.
 Click the **Execute** icon for the report.

-6. The report returns successfully if the SAP Content Repository is properly configured, and hence the SAP Connector is working.
+6. The report return with success if the SAP Content Repository was properly configured and hence, the SAP Connector is working.

     ![sap_conf_014_sap_rscmst_4]({% link sap/images/sap_conf_014_sap_rscmst_4.png %})

-7. (Optional) If you’re interested in more technical details of the test, then click the **Details** icon near the green result.
+7. (Option 1): If you’re interested in more technical details of the test, then click the **Details** icon near the green result.

-    In this screen, each function call with its parameter is logged that was sent to Alfresco.
+    In this screen, each function call with its parameter is logged that was sent [to Alfresco].
 Scroll down to the end of the detail page and find a summary of the functions which was tested including times.

     ![sap_conf_014_sap_rscmst_6]({% link sap/images/sap_conf_014_sap_rscmst_6.png %})

-8. (Optional) You can execute some further test reports against the repository.
+8. (Option 2): You can execute some further test reports against the repository.

     This will test additional functionality of the HTTP interface.
 The additional available test reports are: `RSCMSTH1`, `RSCMSTH2` and `RSCMSTH3`.